-On January 1st, 2016, the City of Minneapolis banned the sale of flavored tobacco products in convenience stores and liquor stores, except for a small number of tobacco retail outlets.
+On January 1st, 2016, the City of Minneapolis banned the sale of flavored tobacco products in convenience stores, liquor stores and other tobacco retail outlets, except for a small number of tobacco retail outlets.
 On August 2nd, Councilman Cam Gordon (author) and co-author Councilwoman Lisa Bender’s committee approved the ban of menthol flavored tobacco products to be sold everywhere but tobacco shops and liquor stores.

 I attended a listening session that was very well ran by council members Gordon and Bender.
 Members of the MLBA were present along with dozens of convenience store owners.
 I was able to speak to the council members and the group assembled.
 The message I gave was that our retailers, the proud MLBA member off-premise licensees, vet customers for age like no other industry.
 We post signs, telling customers that you are not allowed in our stores unless you are 21 and over or with parent or legal guardian.
 We card customers more than any industry.
 We even fail far fewer compliance checks for tobacco than tobacco shops, convenience stores and of course, grocery stores.
 The last compliance check run in Minneapolis showed a less than 2% failure rate for liquor stores for tobacco products.
 No other tobacco selling entity can show such numbers.
 Our off premise businesses are responsible sellers of adult only products and it has been proven!
 This message was drafted in letters to the committee members as well as the full council.